Ewa Strusińska

 At the Gerhart Hauptmann-theatre she conducted new productions of Dinorah, Tosca, Don Pasquale, Barber of Seville, Don Giovanni, Zauberflöte, the children’s opera Snow White by Marius Felix Lange, The Flying Dutchman and Peter Pan by Bernstein.
 Her concert repertoire extended from Haydn to Smetana, Dvořák, Elgar, Vaughan Williams up to Grażyna Bacewicz and Edward Gregson.

-After her debut with the Orquesta Filharmónica de Gran Canaria in December 2023 she will return there in the season 2024/2025 with Frank Peter Zimmermann as soloist.
-Re-invitations also will lead her to the Royal Swedish Opera, the National Opera Warsaw, the Arctic Philharmonic in Tromsø, the Johannesburg Philharmonic and for the first time to the KwaZulu-Natal Philharmonic Orchestra and the Staatsorchester Rheinische Philharmonie.
+After her debut with the Orquesta Filharmónica de Gran Canaria in december 2023 she returned there in 2024/2025 with Frank Peter Zimmermann as soloist.
+Re-invitations also led her to the Royal Swedish Opera, the National Opera Warsaw, the Arctic Philharmonic in Tromsø, the Johannesburg Philharmonic and for the first time to the KwaZulu-Natal Philharmonic Orchestra and the Staatsorchester Rheinische Philharmonie.
+In the season 2025/2026 she will return to the Orquesta Filarmónica de Málaga, the Szczecin Philharmonic and to Jönköpings Sinfonietta and will make her debut at Polish Radio Orchestra and the Cavatina Philharmonic Orchestra.

-As a guest conductor, Ewa Strusińska has worked during the last years in Poland with orchestras like the National Symphony Orchestra of the Polish Radio Katowice, the Warsaw Philharmonic Orchestra and the orchestras in Opole, Łódź, Olsztyn, Rzeszów, Gdańsk und Bydgoszcz.
-Further guest engagements included concerts with the Staatskapelle Halle, the Südwestdeutsche Philharmonie Konstanz, the Brandenburgisches Staatsorchester Frankfurt/Oder, the Jena Philharmonic, the Gävle Symfoniorkester, the Sønderjyllands Symfoniorkester, the Uppsala Chamber Orchestra, the Jönköpings Sinfonietta and the Orquesta Filarmónica de Málaga.
+As a guest conductor, Ewa Strusińska has worked in Poland during the last years with numerous orchestras such as the National Symphony Orchestra of the Polish Radio, the Warsaw Philharmonic Orchestra and the Sinfonia Varsovia.
+Further guest engagements included concerts with the Staatskapelle Halle, the Südwestdeutsche Philharmonie Konstanz, the Brandenburgisches Staatsorchester, the Jena Philharmonic, the Sønderjyllands Symfoniorkester and the Uppsala Chamber Orchestra.

 Ewa Strusińska has a particular commitment to getting music across to young people and to prepare musicians of the future.
 She teaches at the Royal Northern College of Music in Manchester, conducts different orchestras and choirs in England and regularly works with the Landesjugendorchester Berlin and the South African National Youth Orchestra.
 She initiated several cross-border projects with young people in Germany-Poland-Czech Republic like the Lausitz Orchestra Academy “Young Philharmonic” and is more and more in demand for international competitions: in 2019 she conducted the BBC National Orchestra of Wales at the BBC Cardiff Singers of the World Competition and presided the jury at the prestigious Aeolus Wind Competition in Düsseldorf.
-In September 2023, she was a jury member at the International Ferenc Fricsay Conducting Competition in Szeged.
+In September 2023, she was a jury member at the International Ferenc Fricsay Conducting Competition in Szeged; for March 2026, she has been invited to the jury of the Auswahldirigieren of the Forum Dirigieren in Nuremberg.

 From 2013 to 2016, Ewa Strusińska held the position of Music Director and Principal Conductor of the Szczecin Philharmonic Orchestra where she left a lasting mark on the music life of the city and led the orchestra to a previously unknown brilliance in the new Philharmonic Hall.